Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

 When you see an out-of-network provider, we send a check to you for the covered amount of those services.
 You are responsible for paying your provider directly.
 We will send you an EOB that explains how that amount was calculated.
 You can view your EOBs and details about your claims, including how much you owe, by logging in and visiting the Claims and Usage section.

 A summary of your claims, the status of those claims and details regarding each claim can be found online.
 Log in and visit the Claims and Usage section to view claims processed during the past 24 months.

 How can I get a claim form?

-To get a claim form, you can log in and visit the Claims section.
-From here, select Claim Forms on the left side of the page.
+To get a claim form, you can log in and visit the Claims and Usage section.
+From here, select Submit a Claim near the bottom of the page.

 For your convenience, you may also obtain a claim form by selecting one of the following:

 What do I do if I disagree with how my claim was processed?

 If you have questions about how a claim was processed or you think it was processed incorrectly, please let us know.
 Call the number listed on your member ID card or log in and visit the Contact Us section.

 The 1095 form is used to report your insurance coverage to the IRS.
 The Affordable Care Act requires all individuals to have health insurance coverage unless they qualify for an exemption.